liferay/lexicon-site/src/pages/docs/patterns/Table/table.md

 ### Table header

-All column headers are always left-aligned, 14px, and regular weight.
+Column headers are always left-aligned, 14px, and have regular weight.

 ![table header](../../../images/TableHeader.jpg)

-Table header can be interactive:
+The table header can have these interactive attributes:
-* Sorting (if available): the column header has an arrow next to it indicating the sort direction, A-z down arrow and Z-a up arrow.
+* Sorting (if available): the column header has an arrow next to it indicating the sort direction: A-z (down arrow) and Z-a (up arrow).
 The text is underlined on hover state.
 * Drag & drop (if available): the column header shows a drag-icon on hover state.

 ### Table header attributes

 ![table header description](../../../images/TableHeaderParts.jpg)

+Tables headers contain the following attributes (labeled in the image above):

 1. Selected column
 2. Sort direction icon
-3. Rest of columns
+3. Remaining columns

 ![table header metrics](../../../images/TableHeaderMetrics.jpg)

 ### Sections

-Whenever you need to group series of table entries, you can use the table group separator.
+You can use the table group separator to group a series of table entries.

 ![table group](../../../images/TableViewGroupSeparator.jpg)